 In September 2019, Swifty successfully tested the world’s first 3D-printed snowboard bindings; 50% lighter, absorption of shock, complete adjustability and rotation, and a reduction in design and manufacturing time to market and cost.

-In this presentation, Davide Bianchi, Head of Advanced Simulation will present the key engineering and technical aspects of the process undertaken to develop, test and manufacture the bindings;
+In this presentation, Davide Bianchi, Head of Advanced Simulation presented the key engineering and technical aspects of the process undertaken to develop, test and manufacture the bindings;

 This event was available for free to the engineering analysis community, as part of NAFEMS' efforts to bring the community together online.